 We value our people.
 They are the key to our success.

-The Laminex Group strives to provide a safe, fair workplace with competitive rewards, advancement based on merit, and recognition for work well done.
+Laminex Australia strives to provide a safe, fair workplace with competitive rewards, advancement based on merit, and recognition for work well done.
 We also encourage a balance between work and home life.
 It is our belief that everyone is responsible for achieving these goals.

 We value our communities and our environment.

 Our business cares about the world in which it operates.
 We strive to maintain good relationships with our communities, and we act responsibly towards the environment.

 We value our customers.

 Laminex Australia exists to meet the needs of our customers.
 We strive to be our customers’ suppliers of choice by implementing fair business partnerships and product and service excellence.